-My position at the Humanities Center was created in January, 2016 to promote the humanities across the University and in the community, extending the mission of the Year of the Humanities in the University, which Provost Patricia Beeson led in 2015-16.
-It’s been a joy to engage in efforts that support that goal, and I look forward to continuing in this and future years.
+My position at the Humanities Center was created in January, 2016 to promote the humanities across the University and in the community.
+It’s been a pleasure to engage in efforts that support that goal, and I look forward to continuing in this and future years.
 If you have a moment to browse the Humanities Center’s public-facing programs such as the Public Humanities Fellowship Program or Being Human Podcast, or if you would like to talk about public-facing humanities work in general, I welcome your thoughts!

 - Dan Kubis, Assistant Director